In the Hamptons, some hosts are paying for party guests to take rapid coronavirus tests at the door

 And unlike regular tests, where people are waiting for days or even weeks, clients get their results on the spot.
 It’s a stark contrast to the rest of the country, where testing delays have been rampant.
 Experts say the longer turnaround has undermined the tests’ usefulness in identifying the virus and curbing its spread.

-Hamptons party guests sign a consent to release their results once they’re out, Rashid said, which is usually within 10 to 30 minutes.
+Hamptons party guests sign a consent to release their results once they’re out, Rashid says, which is usually within 10 to 30 minutes.
 The host then determines whether they’re allowed to enter.

-“Instead of having hors d’oeuvres at the party, now the theme is let’s do rapid testing, really,” Rashid told CNN’s Anderson Cooper this week.
+“Instead of having hors d’oeuvres at the party, now the theme is let’s do rapid testing,” Rashid told CNN’s Anderson Cooper this week.

 The tests are not always right, experts warn